 Some states have also secured broader protections.
 In California, for example, JPMorgan Chase, Wells Fargo, Citigroup, U.S. Bank, and ~200 state-chartered banks, credit unions, and other servicers have agreed to allow a 90-day forbearance period on mortgage payments, when the borrower has experienced job loss or financial hardship as a result of COVID-19.

 Each bank will have its own process for the borrower to request a forbearance and provide supporting documentation, so be sure to contact your lender directly.

 Ask a lawyer

-If you are unsure about how to access the various programs under the CARES Act or need other legal advice relating to the coronavirus pandemic, we’re here to help.
+If you are unsure about how to access the various programs under the CARES Act or need other legal advice relating to the coronavirus pandemic, we're here to help.
 You can access free legal advice and key documents for protecting your finances and legal rights in our Coronavirus Legal Center.
-You can also reach the Rocket Lawyer CARES support team toll-free at (877) 885-0088, Monday through Friday, from 6 am – 6 pm PST.
+You can also reach the Rocket Lawyer CARES support team toll-free at (877) 885-0088, Monday through Friday, from 6 am to 6 pm PST.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.